pocomane/brewed-in-the-apocalypse/bita.md

 - Apocalypse World by D. Vincent Baker and Meguey Baker (2010)
 - Not the End by Claudio Pustorino (2020)

-TODO list:

-- Find another word for "Move"?
-They are different from the pbta ones so it is better to avoid confusion??? (options: trick, stunt, coaction, rule)
-- All the english text must be revised.
-- Rewrite the examples addressing the Character, not the Player
-- Some examples must be written.
-- The content must be made more concise in various point.
-- The playbooks must be finished.
-- The final sections (marked as very preliminary draft) have to be rewritten from scratch.

 In this manual we use the Spivak pronouns ey/em/eir/emself: they work exactly like it/it/its/itself but refer to a person, without assuming any other attribute.
 A more common alternative would be the singular they but we found that it adds confusion in lot of sentences.

+TODO Find another word for "Move"?
+They are different from the pbta ones so it is better to avoid confusion??? (options: trick, stunt, coaction, rule)

+TODO All the english text must be revised.

+TODO Rewrite the examples addressing the Character, not the Player

+TODO Some examples must be written.

+TODO The content must be made more concise in various point.

+TODO The playbooks must be finished.

+TODO The final sections (marked as very preliminary draft) have to be rewritten from scratch.

 TODO : security rule (but do not call it security rule)